-Federico Sánchez (F) is a Colombian graphic designer based in Barcelona with extensive experience in both Barcelona and Latin America.
+Federico Sánchez (F) is a Colombian graphic designer based in Barcelona and Bogotá with extensive experience in both Barcelona and Latin America.
 He holds a Master's in Visual Design from Elisava and has recently worked at The Others and Mucho.

 With a background in Industrial Design, Federico has over six years of experience in branding, visual design, typography, and creative and art direction.
 He has worked at design studios like La Valentina Design and Quid Design, and at the financial services startup Ontop, where he led both creative and copywriting teams.